gottfrois/optics-agent-ruby/README.md

 Possible keys are:

+  - `schema` - The schema you wish to instrument
   - `api_key` - Your API key for the Optics service.
 This defaults to the OPTICS_API_KEY environment variable, but can be overridden here.
   - `endpoint_url ['https://optics-report.apollodata.com']` - Where to send the reports.
 Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
 You shouldn't need to set this unless you are debugging
   - `debug [false]` - Log detailed debugging messages